Inspired by Mandalorian Script

 The Mandalorian Script was first made into a more comfortably to use calligraphy script based on the basic structure of Textura Quadrata and related scripts.
 The handwritten calligraphy version was then adapted back into a computer font, that retained the basic structure and the general "blockiness" of the inspiration source.

-Font used in the menu screens and Kyle Katarn's PDA from Star Wars: Dark Forces, (C) 1995 LucasArts.
+Font used in the menu screens, Kyle Katarn's PDA, and subtitles from Star Wars: Dark Forces, (C) 1995 LucasArts.

 The numerals 1–3 used in the PDA screens were also located in an FNT font file containing 0–9.
-They are used with the in-game mapping system, along with a 'normal' S for maps containing 'sub-levels' (which I have located in the $ position).
+They are used with the game's mapping system, along with a 'standard' S for maps containing 'sub-levels' (which I have placed in the $ position).
 So, the numerals are now finally screen accurate for the first time in any version.
-While the apostrophe (') was reversed in-game, it has been corrected here; the original apostrophe can be found in the grave accent ` position.
+While the apostrophe (') was reversed in-game, it has been corrected here; the original apostrophe can be found in the grave accent (`) position.
 The mission task's bullet point (a hollow circle) is located in the @ position.

 Based on the Docking Bay numbers at the Mos Eisley Spaceport